cowboy8625/rusty-rain/index.md

 # Welcome

 Rusty Rain is a fast matrix rain program that can be customized from the color of the rain to the characters that are used.
 Since version `0.2.0` Emoji rain is supported and let me tell ya, that is some funny stuff.
+I was inspired to create this clone from other cool matrix rain programs such as the famous [CMatrix](https://github.com/abishekvashok/cmatrix) and [Unimatrix](https://github.com/will8211/unimatrix)

 ## Table of Contents